PurpleBooth/purplebooth-co-uk-v2/content/post/0004-s-is-for-single-responsibility-principle.md

 It stands for The Single Responsibility Principle, and means "A Class Should Have One Reason To Change".

 It was first described by Tom DeMarco in 1979.
-He called it Cohesion, in fact you've probably heard the phrase "High Cohesion, Low Coupling" before.
+He called it Cohesion, like in the phrase "High Cohesion, Low Coupling".
 These days we call it the Single Responsibility Principle, as popularized by  Robert C. Martin (Uncle Bob).

 This principle is based around the idea that each responsibility that a class has, is a requirement.
 Requirements change.
 Isolating the change to a single class reduces the risk of breaking anything else when you add a new feature.